 About

 She learned gardening early in her life, and was more than a hobby.
 In recent years, she has also developed an interest for a closer look at nature and has started to to develop macro-photography of some subjects related to botanical world: gardens, plants, flora and trees, botanical gardens, nurseries, etc., both in studio and outdoors in their natural habitat.
-It is not only a study for botanical purposes, but an abstraction of color and forms: sometimes there is a fade of lines and contours, an evanescence of the idea of the subject, as a way of portraying the essence of flowers, plants, trees and landscaping gardening.
+It is not only a study for botanical purposes, but an abstraction of color and forms: "sometimes there is a fade of lines and contours, an evanescence of the idea of the subject, as a way of portraying the essence of flowers, plants, trees or landscaping gardening"

-I am very honored that Jean's Garden (Jean Potuchek) recommended this blog in her monthly post of "blogs to watch" to the Blotanical colleagues:
+I am very honored that Jean's Garden (Jean Potuchek) recommended this blog in her monthly post of "blogs to watch":

 I am very much a word person and have a strong preference for blogs that are more word-based than image-based, but I make an exception for On Botanical Photography.
 Lula Alvarez, the creative genius behind this blog, is a professional photographer whose botanical photographs are stunningly beautiful.
 Most of her images are macro shots, and their composition sometimes resembles abstract art.
 But these photos are careful botanical studies.
 Plants are carefully identified, and the images often provide extraordinary detail that leads me to look at familiar plants in a whole new way.
 For those of us whose winter landscapes are predominantly white and grey, the intense colors of Lula’s images (even those of plants in snow) make the spirits soar.
 Although this blog is several months old, relatively few people seem to have discovered it.
 If you are one of those who have not, check it out; you won’t be disappointed.